 Because of this, the judge ruled that the landlord was guilty of discrimination by limiting the tenant's use of facilities, trying to evict her, and failing to take action to stop the harassment.

-With that in mind, as a landlord, you have a responsibility to take complaints from tenants seriously.
-If you ignore their complaints, you could find yourself in legal trouble.
+With that in mind, you have a responsibility to take complaints from tenants seriously.
+If you ignore their complaints, you could find yourself in legal trouble and it could be considered housing discrimination.

 Remember, tenants have a right to quiet and peaceful enjoyment of their rented homes.
 So, if their peace is constantly disrupted, you should definitely do something about it since it's your obligation to create a welcoming and safe environment for your tenants.